ethauvin/semver/README.md

 Please look at [ExampleBuild](https://github.com/ethauvin/semver/blob/master/examples/java/bld/src/bld/java/com/example/ExampleBuild.java) in the [examples/java/bld](https://github.com/ethauvin/semver/tree/master/examples/java/bld) directory for a sample.
 It also shows how to incorporate the generated code into the `source tree`, more information is also available [here](https://forum.uwyn.com/post/36).

+bld also has a [Generated Version](https://github.com/rife2/bld-generated-version) extension which provides similar functionalities.

 ## Gradle

 ### Class Generation